JaKourdi/IronHome/README.md

 ---
 # Idea

-I'm more confortable with Python rather than Javascript.
+I'm more conformable with Python rather than Javascript.
-Flask is more mininal from Django, so less bloat for the scope of the assigment.
+Flask is more minimal from Django, so less bloat for the scope of the assignment.

 # Structure